 After completing the cover letter, and after regards/sincerely, use a P.S.
 Mention there that you’re willing to discuss your achievements and performance if they arrange a meeting.
 You can also tell them you’re eager to speak about your volunteer work for society to encourage the authorities to talk with you.

 2- Use of clear structure and formatting

 Look for errors and grammar mistakes before submitting the cover letter.
-Review your letter or have someone to review it as this will minimize the error, if there is any.
+Review your letter or have someone review it as this will minimize the error if there is any.
 Make your scholarship cover letter compact and directional.
-Use a formal tone as it will give good impressions.
+Use a formal tone as it will give a good impression.
 Make it clear, to the point, and concise.

 3- Use the Yale Approach

 The Yale Approach is a psychological term that explains people often sense if someone is trying to convince them and show a negative response to the persuasion message.
 To convince someone, you have to build trust.